airpair/chatroom-of-requirement/post.md

   waiting on I/O.
 - [engine.io][] allows developers to use WebSockets for real-time code, while still working through simpler mechanisms if the upgrade to WebSockets fails.
-- [Primus][] allows developers to code against a number of real-time libraries (such as engine.io) using one simple WebSocket-like model, without having to worry about potential differences between implementations in terms of low-level details like reconnection.
+- [Primus][] provides a simple allows developers to code against a number of real-time libraries (such as engine.io) using a single ordinary WebSocket-like model, without having to worry about potential differences between implementations in terms of low-level details like reconnection.

 [RethinkDB]: http://rethinkdb.com/
 [changefeeds]: http://rethinkdb.com/docs/changefeeds/javascript/